wexcommerce/wexcommerce.github.io/README.md

 [![deploy](https://github.com/wexcommerce/wexcommerce.github.io/actions/workflows/deploy.yml/badge.svg)](https://github.com/wexcommerce/wexcommerce.github.io/actions/workflows/deploy.yml) [![lighthouse](https://github.com/wexcommerce/wexcommerce.github.io/actions/workflows/lighthouse.yml/badge.svg)](https://github.com/wexcommerce/wexcommerce.github.io/actions/workflows/lighthouse.yml)

-# wexCommerce Website
+## About

+[wexCommerce](https://github.com/aelassas/wexcommerce) is a single-vendor marketplace offering an SEO-optimized web storefront and a powerful admin panel for managing your online store.

 This repository contains the source code for the [wexCommerce](https://wexcommerce.github.io/) official landing page.

+Built with a clean and simple design, this website presents the main features, demo, support, and contact sections to introduce wexCommerce to users and developers.

 The website is built using [Vite](https://vitejs.dev/) with plain HTML, CSS, and JavaScript.

-## About

-wexCommerce is an open-source and cross-platform single-vendor marketplace offering an SEO-optimized web storefront and a powerful admin panel for managing your online store.

-This website presents the main features, demo, support, and contact sections to introduce wexCommerce to users and developers.
+Feel free to explore the code, see how everything works, suggest improvements, or use it as a starting point or template to build your own landing page.

-## Features
+## Website Features (Not BookCars Platform)

-- Multilingual support (English, French, Spanish, Portuguese, Japanese, Chinese)
+- Multilingual support (English, French, German, Spanish, Portuguese, Japanese, Chinese)
 - Responsive and accessible design
 - Language switcher and dark mode toggle
 - Demo links and contact form integration